aoxrud-ww/web-accessibility-tips/README.md

 updateResultsCount(10, "apple")
 ```

-**Beware** that the container that has `aria-live` must exist on page load or at least must exist before content is modified.
-If aria-live container is added with new content at the same time it will not be picked up by some screen readers.
+**Beware** that the container that has `aria-live` must exist on the DOM before the content within is modified.
+If `aria-live` container is added along with new content it will not be picked up by some screen readers.

-A related attribute is [aria-atomic](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#additional_live_region_attributes) which indicates to the screen reader whether it should announce the entire block when anything changes or just the individual change by itself.
+A related attribute is [aria-atomic](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions#additional_live_region_attributes) which indicates to the screen reader whether it should announce:
+- the entire block when anything changes, or
+- the individual change by itself

 # Collapsible/Expandable Content

 A common design pattern is to have a button that reveals some section, like an accordion.
-The button that performs the action of revealing a section should be annotated with the [aria-expanded](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#associated_aria_roles_states_and_properties) to indicate the status of the content and [aria-haspopup](https://www.digitala11y.com/aria-haspopup-properties/) to annotate that the button reveals additional content when interacted.
+The button that performs the action of revealing a section should be annotated with:
+- [aria-haspopup](https://www.digitala11y.com/aria-haspopup-properties/) to indicate that the button reveals additional content when interacted.
+- [aria-expanded](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#associated_aria_roles_states_and_properties) to indicate the expanded status of the content

 ```html